-- Tank tops

 - Halter-tops

-- Garments with spaghetti straps
+- · Garments with spaghetti straps

 - Strapless garments

 - Trench Coats

 Garments that are "see-through," cut low, or expose one's midriff are not acceptable.
-Sleeveless garments must extend to the end of the shoulders and fit closely under the arms.
 Clothing should have adequate coverage to allow a full range of movement without skin or undergarments showing.
 Undergarments must not be visible.
 Clothing must cover the entire buttocks and extend a reasonable length to ensure modesty.